Todd Starnes

-Todd Starnes (born October 28, 1967) is a conservative American columnist, commentator, author and radio host.
-He has appeared on Fox & Friends and Hannity.
+Todd Starnes (born October 28, 1967) is an American conservative columnist, commentator, writer, and radio host.
 In June 2017, Starnes began hosting a syndicated talk radio show on Fox News Radio.

-In October 2019, he was fired from Fox News and all affiliates after he endorsed the notion that American Democrats worship a pagan god, Moloch.
-In January 2020, Starnes, via his Starnes Media Group, purchased Memphis talk station 990 AM KWAM and translator 107.9 W300DE from Legacy Media for $685,000.
-KWAM will be the flagship station for Starnes' radio show.
+In January 2020, via his Starnes Media Group, he purchased Memphis talk station 990 AM KWAM, which would be the flagship station for Starnes' new radio show.

-Life and career
+Early life and career

-Starnes was born in Memphis, Tennessee.
+Starnes was born in Memphis, Tennessee and raised in Southaven, Mississippi.
+He attended high school in southeastern Louisiana, where he also began his journalism career as a teenager at a small weekly newspaper.
 During the mid-1990s, he studied communication at Lee University in Cleveland, Tennessee, where he was an editor of the college newspaper, The Clarion.

-He has been a reporter and anchor at news/talk radio station KFBK in Sacramento, California and a writer for the Baptist Press.
+Starnes was a reporter and anchor at news/talk radio station KFBK in Sacramento, California and a writer for the Baptist Press.
 Starnes joined Fox News Channel in 2005 as a radio news anchor.
-In 2007, he was assigned to cover Barack Obama's presidential campaign and traveled as an embedded reporter in the final weeks of the 2008 election.
-During that time, he also filled in on occasion as the radio network's White House correspondent.
-He reported from the 2008, 2012 and 2016 Republican and Democratic National conventions.

 In 2011, Starnes was named the host of Fox News & Commentary.
 He became a featured Fox News columnist in 2011.
 His column is read online and through syndication.

-In 2005, he underwent surgery for a near-fatal heart valve condition exacerbated by obesity, the subject of his first book, They Popped My Hood and Found Gravy on the Dipstick (2009).
-He published Dispatches From Bitter America (2011), God Less America (2014), and The Deplorables' Guide to Making America Great Again (2017).
+Starnes is a frequent speaker at churches and Christian colleges.